ME-ICA/tedana/docs/approach.rst

 vary according to algorithm.

-In the simplest approach, ``tedana`` uses Minka’s MLE to estimate the dimensionality of the data, which disregards low-variance components. (the `mle` option in for `--tedpca`).
+In the simplest approach, ``tedana`` uses Minka’s MLE to estimate the dimensionality of the data, which disregards low-variance components (the `mle` option in for `--tedpca`).

 A more complicated approach involves applying a decision tree (similar to the decision tree described in the TEDICA section below) to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).
 These approaches can be accessed using either the `kundu` or `kundu_stabilize` options for the `--tedpca` flag.
+For a more thorough explanation of this approach, consider the supplemental information in `Kundu et al (2013)`_

 After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting